-Note: Figure 6-6 shows the configuration of the original filesystem that has been built and mounted.
+Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate LK license on SGI Foundation Software 2.3.
+Figure 6-6 shows the configuration of the original filesystem that has been built and mounted.